Let the good times roll at Mardi Gras at The Wharf on Saturday, March 1, 2025 from 3pm-7pm.

 Are there any Mardi Gras food and drink specials?

 There will be plenty of New Orleans inspired food and drink specials from restaurants at The Wharf!
-View our full list menus and make a reservation here.
+Make a reservation at a Wharf restaurant and check out our roundup of Mardi Gras food and drink specials.

 Will there be music?